 This is a closed beta feature.
 It's available for use, but still in active development and may change.

-Allowed domains is a feature that lets Enterprise admins specify which email domains are approved for OAuth app connections in their Zapier account.
+Allowed domains let Enterprise admins specify which email domains are approved for OAuth app connections in their Zapier account.
 Users can then only connect accounts that use emails from the permitted domains.
-To ensure connections work seamlessly, include the below Zapier domains as well, as they're used during OAuth connection flows:

 Prerequisites